xin1dong/xin1dong.github.io/blogs/slm/post.md

-# From Giants to Geniuses: The Rise of Small Agentic Models
+# From Giants to Geniuses: The Rise of Small Language Models

 Published on May 18, 2025 | Author: Xin Dong